Catalan Institute of Nanoscience and Nanotechnology: Organization & Leadership

-The ICN2's strategic research programs are reviewed and evaluated by an independent Scientific Advisory Board (SAB) made up of international scientists with experience in nanoscience and nanotechnology from the public and private sectors.
+Research is led by 18 group leaders.The ICN2's strategic research programs are reviewed and evaluated by an independent Scientific Advisory Board (SAB) made up of international scientists with experience in nanoscience and nanotechnology from the public and private sectors.

 Awards

 In 2014, the ICN2 was accredited as a 'Severo Ochoa Centre of Excellence' by the Spanish Ministry of Economy and Competitiveness for the period 2014-2018, in recognition of the ICN2's international scientific impact, potential for attracting international talent and its contribution to the transfer and dissemination of knowledge to society.
 The award was renewed in 2018 for the 2018-2022 period.

 Outreach

-Education for schools.
-The ICN2 participates in educational programs designed to increase understanding of nanoscience and the social and scientific role of ICN2.
-It is worth highlighting its role in the NanoEduca programme, carried out jointly with the University of Barcelona, the Autonomous University of Barcelona and the CESIRE (an educational research centre of the Government of Catalonia).
-The program includes interactive classroom kits for nanoscience-related experiments and was awarded the 2018 National Scientific Communication Prize.

-Education in the community.
-ICN2 holds seminars and workshops to bring together scientists, engineers, technicians, business people and policy makers.
-The ICN2 also disseminates its research results in the media and provides public forums for discussions on nanotechnology and the work of the ICN2.
+ICN2 participates in educational programs at school, such as NanoEduca, and in the community with seminars and workshops that bring scientists together with business people and politicians.
+Its research results are published in the media.
+They also organize discussion forums.

 Scientific Output

 During 2018, ICN2 researchers produced 172 indexed publications with an average impact factor of 8.86.
 Specifically, 136 of these articles were published in first-quartile journals, while 77 appeared in first-decile journals.